-- A Full-Time employee may aggregate tuition reimbursement and professional development benefits from one or more Classified employees along with his/her professional development benefit up to a total of \$2,925 per fiscal year for the following instances: - a) approved degree credit courses - b) certifications which are required or preferred by the employee's position description
+A Full-Time employee may aggregate tuition reimbursement and professional development benefits from one or more employees along with his/her professional development benefit up to a total of \$3,300 per fiscal year for the following instances:

+a) approved degree credit courses

+b) certifications which are required or preferred by the employee's position description

-This aggregation may only take place within an employee group, i.e. Classified employees may only aggregate professional development benefits with other Classified employees.
-A classified staff employee may aggregate the total benefit amount per fiscal year for travel to approved meetings and conferences.
+This aggregation may only take place within the Supervisory Management employee group.

+A Supervisory Management employee may aggregate the total benefit amount per fiscal year for travel to approved meetings and conferences.

-- Professional Development aggregation requests and approvals must be submitted online using Oracle Self Service.
-The aggregation from one or more employees shall not exceed a total of \$1,950 per fiscal year and \$975 for travel per fiscal year.
-Any such approval will be considered on a case by case basis. - 4.
-Professional Development Pre-pay for Travel Related Expenses - A pre-pay may be disbursed in advance for amounts over \$50.00 for one of the following instances: approved travel (airline tickets), meeting or conference registration fees.
+Professional Development aggregation requests and approvals must be submitted online using Oracle Self Service.
+The aggregation from one or more employees shall not exceed a total of \$2,200 per fiscal year and \$1,100 for travel per fiscal year.
+Any such approval will be considered on a case by case basis.

+4. Professional Development Pre-pay for travel related expenses.

+A pre-pay may be disbursed in advance for amounts over \$50.00 for one of the following instances: approved travel (airline tickets), meeting or conference registration fees.

-The following documentation must be submitted at least two weeks prior to payment deadline:
+The following documentation must be submitted at least two weeks prior to payment deadline using the form on HIP:

-- a) A completed Professional Development Form (both Part A and Part B must be filled out using HIP) - b) Supporting documentation. - c) A check requisition made out directly to the designated Payee. - Upon receipt of the above, a check will be issued directly to the designated Payee. - Professional Development balances may be monitored using Oracle Self Service.
+- a) A completed Professional Development Form (both Part A and Part B must be filled out) - b) Supporting documentation. - c) A check requisition made out directly to the designated Payee.

-It is the responsibility of each employee to monitor the use of Professional Expense funds.
+Upon receipt of the above, a check will be issued directly to the designated Payee.

 Professional Development balances may be monitored using Oracle Self Service.